Facebook Tips & Strategies

 Recreate Your Campaigns

-Deactivate (Don't Delete) Your Old Ad Account
+Deactivate (Not Delete) Your Old Ad Account

-2. Go to the "Ad Account Settings."
+2. Navigate to "Ad Account Settings."

-3. Under the main account settings, you'll see a small "Deactivate Ad Account" button.
+3. Click the "Deactivate Ad Account" button.

-4. Follow the prompts to confirm your decision.
+4. Follow the prompts to confirm.

 Final Thoughts